-Being fired or terminated from employment can be embarrassing especially if your dismissal was due to poor performance or a personality clash with your boss.
+Being fired can be embarrassing especially if your dismissal was due to poor performance or a personality clash with your boss.

 1. Deal with your emotions before starting to interview.

 If your firing was unexpected, you might still be in a state of shock and denial.
 Or you may be angry and bitter toward your previous employer.

 It is important these emotions be under control before you set foot in an interview room.
 Any display of these emotions during the interview could be a deal breaker.
 Interviewers will expect you to be poised, confident, and ready to answer questions like a professional.